 Common Challenges and Tips

 It is common to encounter a few challenges when starting out.
 The most frequent is confusing the aura with an afterimage.
 An afterimage is a purely physiological phenomenon where an image is retained by your retina; it will be a complementary color (e.g., looking at a blue object leaves a yellow-orange afterimage) and will move with your eyes as you look around.
 An aura, however, will typically stay with the object you are viewing and is usually seen as a more subtle, whitish light for beginners.
 The secret to success is patience and consistency.
-This is a skill, and like any skill, it requires regular, relaxed practice to develop.
+This is a skill, and like any skill, it requires regular, relaxed practice to develop—there are no shortcuts, and before learning how to cleanse the aura, one must first learn how to sense and see it properly.